DariHernandez/sms-scraper/README.md

 If you type "q" and enter key, in any moment, the program will kill al threads and finish.

-*Note: this variable its usefull for testing (for example, for found the best number of threads). but if you run in any way that hides the terminal (for exaple, with cron), use this option should be in **false***
+*Note: this variable its usefull for testing (for example, for found the best number of threads). but if you run in any way that hides the terminal (like cron), use this option should be in **false***

 * ### loop_mode